Many people are hard pressed to distinguish between a Maine Coon vs Norwegian Forest cat. But there are some key differences.

 Researchers looked at the probability of survival for different breeds based on records from Swedish insurance companies.
 And there were striking differences between them.

-Maine Coons have an 80% chance of making it to age 5 but only a 41% chance of making it to age 12 and a half.
-Which supports the results from the English study
+Maine Coons have an 80% chance of making it to age 5 but only a 41% chance of making it to age 12.5.
+Which supports the results of the English study

-The Norwegian Forest Cat fared better with a 91% chance of making it to age 5 and a 62% chance of reaching the age of 12 and a half years.
+The Norwegian Forest cat fared better, with a 91% chance of making it to age 5 and a 62% chance of reaching 12.5 years old.

 The study looked at over forty nine thousand insured cats and both breeds were well represented.
-So it does appear that the Norwegian cat is the healthier of the two breeds.
+So it does appear that the Norwegian cat is the longer-lived of the two breeds.

-Andrea Jenssen’s extensive report on hereditary disorders of the Norwegian Forest Cat notes that the breed considered to be healthier than many other breeds and may live up to 20 years
+Finally, Andrea Jenssen’s extensive report on hereditary disorders of the Norwegian Forest Cat notes that the breed considered to be healthier than many other breeds and may live up to 20 years.

-However, we recommend you groom your cat every day.
+However, we recommend you groom your cat every day you can manage.

 It won’t take long, you are less likely to forget and end up with a matted fur that is difficult to remove.